 Databases are used in many applications, spanning virtually the entire range of computer software.
 Databases are the preferred method of storage for large multiuser applications, where coordination between many users is needed.
 Even individual users find them convenient, though, and many electronic mail programs and personal organizers are based on standard database technology.
-Software database drivers are available for most database platforms so that application softwar can use a common application programming interface (API) to retrieve the information stored in a database.
+Software database drivers are polication programming interface (API) to retrieve the information stored in a trabase.
 Two commonly used database APIs are JDBC and ODBC.
-A database is also a place where you can store data and then arrange that data easily and efficiently.
+A database is a place where you can store data and then arrange that data easily and efficiently.